f4b6a3/uuid-creator/README.md

    catches up.
 ```

 The approach that stalls the generator until the system clock catches up seems to be a bottleneck.
 So the error approach was chosen.
-And an error is an `Exception` in the Java world.
+And an error in the Java world is an `Exception`.

-The `UuidCreator` class already deal with the overrun exception in the methods that return UUID values.
+The `UuidCreator` class already deals with the overrun exception in the methods that return UUID values.
 The exception is just _ignored_.
-For example, if the programmer uses the method `UuidCreator.getSequential()` more than 9,999 times within the same interval of 1 millisecond, the exception won't be raised to him.
+For example, if the application calls `UuidCreator.getSequential()` more than 9,999 times within the same interval of 1 millisecond, the exception won't be raised.
 Instead the method will return the next UUID value as if nothing had happened.
 This choice was made because the clock sequence helps a lot to avoid duplicates.
-In my opinion it's more pragmatic to trust in the clock sequence, since the application won't request more than 163 million UUIDs per millisecond interval.
-The theoretical limit of UUIDs created per millisecond interval is 163,840,000, since the clock sequence range is 16,384 and the counter range is 10,000.
+In my opinion it's more pragmatic to trust in the clock sequence, unless the application requests more than 163 million UUIDs per millisecond.
+The theoretical limit of UUIDs created per millisecond is 163,840,000, since the clock sequence range is 16,384 and the counter range is 10,000.

 If you prefer to use the factory classes directly, for example, getting the factory `SequentialUuidCreator` by calling the method `UuidCreator.getSequentialCreator()`, you can choose the best way to treat the overrun exception.
 This project was conceived with _freedom of choice_ in mind.

 #### Clock sequence

 The clock sequence helps to avoid duplicates.
 It comes in when the system clock is backwards or when the node identifier changes.
-It also expands the amount of UUIDs that can be created at the same second.
+It also expands the amount of UUIDs that can be created at the same millisecond.

 The first bits of the clock sequence are multiplexed with the variant number of the RFC-4122.
 Because of that, it has a range from 0 to 16383 (0x0000 to 0x3FFF).
 This value is increased by 1 if more than one request is made by the system at the same timestamp or if the timestamp is backwards.
+In other words, it acts like a counter that is incremented whenever the timestamp repeats or may be repeated.

 This implementation generates _well distributed clock sequences_ in the case that there are many instances of the `AbstractTimeBasedUuidCreator` running in parallel.
 This is done to avoid more than one instance using the same clock sequence.
 To assure that the clock sequence values won't be repeated and will be distant enough from the other values, it uses an algorithm created for this purpose: the `CyclicDistributor`.
 We could just use a random clock sequence every time a generator is instantiated, but there's a small risk of the same clock sequence being given to more than one generator.
 The cyclic distributor reduces this risk to ZERO with up to 16 thousand parallel generators.
 Besides, there's a risk of an incremented clock sequence conflicting with the clock sequence of another generator.
 The cyclic distributor hands out a value as distant as possible from the other values to minimize the risk related to incrementing.